 4. Convey the vision for buy-in

 Once if you have a clearly defined the vision, the action part comes in.
-In this phase of Kotter’s 8-step model, you need to communicate the vision.
+In this phase of applying Kotter’s 8 step change model, you need to communicate the vision.
 For higher effectiveness, you must repeat your vision statement at every chance you get.

 Only by effectively communicating the vision and the initiatives will you get your employees to accept and support the change initiative.
 The change leaders must leverage every opportunity to discuss the vision with employees and encourage cooperation & support.

 You can see a large-scale change only when a majority of your employees rally around your vision (common goal).
 A few points that you must remember, in order to grasp the majority of people’s attention while communicating the vision, are:

 - Walk the talk – what you do matters a lot than what you say